-Eight members of the Hart family shown in the above photo were reported killed when their vehicle travelled off the Pacific Coast Highway near Westport California.
+Eight members of the Hart family were reported killed when their vehicle travelled off the Pacific Coast Highway near Westport California.

 We should come to accept that speculation will always exist, in one form or another, in the thoughts of many persons when objective facts about a tragedy are not available.
 This is the case when a SUV was reportedly “discovered” at the bottom of a 30 metre cliff of the Pacific West Coast highway just north of Westport, California on Monday, March 26, 2018.
 The news reports would suggest that 5 members of the eight-member Hart family were found with the vehicle while police were still looking for the remains of the other three.

 Reports indicate that the Hart family was uncommon.
 Led by two, 39-year-old women who adopted six children.
 Some described them in glowing terms while others did not.
 The news media report that a children’s agency was in the process of investigating the possible mistreatment of the children when the collision occurred.
 The obvious speculation is that the collision was caused on purpose as some kind of mass suicide.
 Yet, up to this point, police have reported nothing unusual which would suggest a purposeful act.
 Regardless, the damage has been done.